mboehme/corebench/README.md

 5. Implement `analysis.sh` as your analysis script.
 6. Execute `./executeTests.sh analyze-all [core|find|grep|make|all] /root/corerepo` to execute you analysis in the manner given in Point 4.

 **Note:** Use the folder `/shared` for scripts and other data you would like to maintain.
-Note that all other data is lost in the event that the container is shut down.
+All other data is lost in the event that the container is shut down.
+For instance, you can copy `/root/corebench` to `/shared`, modify `analysis.sh` and execute `./executeTests.sh` from `/shared`.